Wendy Omanga

-Wendy Omanga (born 25th January, 1994) is a Kenyan youth and climate activist.
+Wendy Omanga (born 25 January 1994) is a Kenyan youth and climate activist.
 She is also a journalist, model and a beauty Queen.
 She won Miss Journalism World Kenya in 2018 and became Miss Jungle Kenya in 2022.
 She was a recipient of Emerging Leaders Foundation on Digital Advocacy skills.
 The training was said to have prepared her as an advocate of Climate Action and Bamboo which she used in climate action engagement.
-She started the Moonlight Initiative, a non-governmental organization with a mission to make Africa Climate aware in adopting climate smart practices.
+She started the Moonlight Initiative, a non-governmental organization with a mission to make Africa climate aware in adopting climate smart practices.
 The initiative plans and organizes for farmers to produce different types of bamboo in support for gaining harvest resources and mitigating climate change.

 Early life and education

-Wendy is from Nyando in Kisumu county where floods washes away homes.
+Wendy is from Nyando in Kisumu County where floods wash away homes.
 Her family home was washed away by flood.
 She studied Political Science and Communication at the University of Nairobi.

 Moonlight initiative and Bambooka Lifestyle Ltd

 Wendy founded Moonlight Initiative LTD. She started a project called moonlight Initiative in 2021 which aimed to drive the establishment of restoration of bamboo.
 Through this initiative, the Bamboo villages were established in Kakamega county and was funded with 7000USD.
 The farmers planted 2,900 Bamboo seedlings to lessen the effects of climate change in Kenya.
 That same year, she became the consultant of TVET –CDAC for the development of bamboo curriculum for the Kenyan market.
-According to Africa Online Pageant, “Moonlight Initiative was one of the organizing partners of World Bamboo Day celebrations in Kibirong’ Wetlands, Nandi county.
-Making her organisation the youngest partner in organising World Bamboo Day event with The Ministry of Environment, KEFRI, INBAR, NETFUND, WETLANDS INTERNATIONAL, ECO GREEN CBO and other stakeholders in Kenya.
+According to Africa Online Pageant, "Moonlight Initiative was one of the organizing partners of World Bamboo Day celebrations in Kibirong’ Wetlands, Nandi County.
+Making her organization the youngest partner in organizing World Bamboo Day event with The Ministry of Environment, KEFRI, INBAR, NETFUND, WETLANDS INTERNATIONAL, ECO GREEN CBO and other stakeholders in Kenya.